AramZS/aramzs.xyz/src/content/resources/quotes/the-age-of-surveillance-capitalism-the-fight-for-a-human-future-at-the-new-frontier-of-power/varians-new-uses-computer-mediation-cc896.md

 notes:
   - >-
     But does paying for an always on computer connection really pay off?
-Look at the econoic fragility it introduces during shortages.
+Look at the economic fragility it introduces during shortages.
 And the environmental impact!
 pageNum: '213'
 publish: true